 Address: 1839 Prospect Road, Lawrenceville

-When to Visit: The owners of the U-Pick farm says that the 2020 crop looks great.
-They plan on opening the 1st or 2nd week of June.
+Blueberry season usually beings here in June.
 Please check their Facebook page for updated info.
 They provide your buckets and bags to take the blueberries home.
-Cash or check only. $20/gallon.
-Monday to Saturday beginning at 8 am
+Cash or check only.

 Address: 716 Harrison Mill Road, Winder